aaltoengpsy/taskParser.js/README.md

         title: "Task 1",
         type: "task",
         content: [
+            {
+                type: "text",
-            "This is a paragraph.",
+                text: "This is a paragraph."
+            },
+            {
+                type: "image",
+                url: "exampleimage.png"
+            },
+            {
+                type: "text",
-            "This is another paragraph"
+                text: "This is a second paragraph."
+            }
         ]
     },
     {